YX-S-Z/WGAN_Intro/index.md

 ### Jekyll Themes

+Your

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/simonzhai/simonzhai.github.io/settings).
+ages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/simonzhai/simonzhai.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact